Low Cost OCR for Startups: A Pragmatic Guide to Zero-Bloat Document Processing

 Start building your automated workflow today by integrating the Structured Field OCR API into your stack.

-Space OCR prioritizes raw utility over the bloated features favored by VC-funded platforms.
+space-ocr prioritizes raw utility over the bloated features favored by VC-funded platforms.
 For founders, the search for low cost OCR for startups ends when you stop paying for failed requests.
-Our ¥10 per successful image model ensures your capital is spent on data you can actually use.
-If the engine doesn't return a valid result, your balance remains untouched.
-This alignment of incentives is the foundation of our zero-bloat infrastructure.
-It's built for builders who value precision over marketing promises.
+The $0.05-per-image model means your capital is spent on data you can actually use.
+If the engine doesn't return a valid result, your balance stays untouched.
+That alignment of incentives is the foundation of a zero-bloat infrastructure built for people who value precision over marketing promises.

 Early-stage teams need to move fast without getting bogged down in procurement.
-We've eliminated monthly commitments and hidden platform fees to maximize your pivot speed.
-You can manage and query all your extracted data within built-in "Spaces," providing a centralized source of truth for your entire team.
-For those dealing with legacy data, our Batch Processing & Webhooks capabilities allow you to clear document backlogs of any size with high-speed efficiency.
+There are no per-seat licenses or hidden platform fees to slow your pivot speed.
+In the app you find any extracted value with keyword search across your sheets; for programmatic access, the GET /view API runs server-side where, sort, and select filters over your stored data.
+For those dealing with legacy data, asynchronous /upload plus webhooks lets you clear document backlogs without holding a request open.
 It's infrastructure that grows only when your usage does.
 You don't pay for idle capacity or unused seats; you pay for the data that powers your application.

 Get Started in Minutes, Not Weeks

 Testing a new document pipeline shouldn't require a sales call or a credit card.
-You can explore our extraction capabilities using the free tier to verify accuracy against your specific document sets.
-Setting up your first webhook takes under five minutes.
-This enables instant, secure data ingestion into your existing stack without complex middleware.
-Whether you're using our terminal-based plugins for local workflows or the Space OCR Web App for manual oversight, the integration is seamless.
-It's time to stop overpaying for document processing and start building on a lean, high-precision engine designed for the modern startup stack.
+You can explore extraction on the free tier — 100 scans every month — to verify accuracy against your own document sets.
+Setting up your first webhook takes only a few minutes and enables secure data ingestion into your existing stack without complex middleware.
+Whether you're using the space-ocr plugin for Claude Code for local workflows or the space-ocr web app for manual oversight, the integration stays lean.
+It's time to stop overpaying for document processing and start building on a high-precision engine designed for the modern startup stack.

 Process your first document for free at space-ocr.com